Azure/azure-powershell/src/Network/Network/help/New-AzApplicationGatewayFirewallCustomRuleGroupByUserSession.md

 ```

 ## DESCRIPTION
-The **New-AzApplicationGatewayFirewallCustomRuleGroupByUserSession** creates a new GroupByUserSession for the ApplicationGateway Firewall CustomRule.
+The **New-AzApplicationGatewayFirewallCustomRuleGroupByUserSession** creates a new GroupByUserSession for the application gateway firewall custom rule.

 ## EXAMPLES